Eyelid Rejuvenation Surgery

 The surgical procedure includes tiny incisions made in the natural contours around the eyes which should leave no visible scarring.
 Dr. Lee will usually work on the upper eyelids first to remove any fatty tissue and tighten loose skin.
 Lower eyelids are completed next to eliminate puffiness and reduce dark circles.
 In some instances, laser technology may be used to smooth lower eyelid areas.
 Newer techniques may include Botox injections to firm fine lines and wrinkles.

-The surgery generally takes about one to three hours and is performed in our state certified office-based surgical facility.
+The surgery generally takes about one to three hours and is performed in our office-based surgical facility.
 If additional cosmetic procedures are being performed, the eyelid surgery could last longer.

 Traditional Blepharoplasty: An incision is made in the crease of the upper lid toward the temples.
 Once healed, it is not noticeable when the eye is open.
 On the lower lid, the incision is made along the lash line toward the temples, and is hidden by lashes when healed.